jSUNSH1NEw/World.protocol/README.md

   - React-Router V6
   - Moralis.Web3
   - React-Redux
+- Api
+  - Node.js
+  - Express
+  - Web3
+  - ethers
+  - Moralis
+  - React-Redux
+- Testing
+  - Mocha
+  - Enzyme

 # ✍️ Contributing

 Interested in contributing to the World Protocol ?
-Thanks so much for your interest!
+Thanks you so much for your interest!
 We are always looking for improvements to the project and contributions from open-source developers are greatly appreciated.

-If you have a contribution in mind, please check out our [Contribution Guide](https://weertz-joffrey.gitbook.io/world.protocol/)
+If you have a contribution in mind, please check out our [Contribution Guide](https://weertz-joffrey.gitbook.io/world.protocol/Contribution-Guide) and [Contribution Request]()

 # 🌟 Spread the word!

-If you want to say thank you and/or support active development of the World.protocol, please consider sharing the following links:
+If you want to support the development of the World.protocol, please consider sharing the following links with your friends:

 - Add a GitHub Star to the project!
 - Tweet about the project on your Twitter!